 Osaka Castle Stones Michi no Eki

 The Osaka Castle Stones Michi no Eki is located along the Kitamawari Fukuda bus line (北廻り福田線).
-Get off at Omi (小海), 30 minutes and 300 yen from either Ikeda or Fukuda Port.
-There is one bus every 90 minutes.
+Get off at Omi (小海), 30 minutes and 300 yen from Tonosho, Ikeda or Fukuda port.
+There is one bus every 1-2 hours from Fukuda and every 2-3 hours from Tonosho and Ikeda.

-Angel Road is located about two kilometers from Tonosho Prot, just behind the Shodoshima Kokusai Hotel.
-From Tonosho Port take a bus along the Nishiura Line (西浦線) or Tanoura-Eigamura Line (田ノ浦映画村線) and get off at the Kokusai Hotel (国際ホテル).
-The bus ride takes ten minutes and costs 150 yen.
-Buses depart every 1-2 hours.
+Angel Road is located about two kilometers from Tonosho Port, just behind the Shodoshima International Hotel.
+From Tonosho Port take a bus along the Nishiura Line (西浦線), Tanoura-Eigamura Line (田ノ浦映画村線) or Kitamawari Fukuda Line (北廻り福田線) and get off at Kokusai Hotel (国際ホテル).
+The ride takes ten minutes and costs 150 yen, and buses depart every 1-2 hours.
 The sand bar is best viewed around low tide (see links below for tide schedules).

-The Senmaida area lies along the Nakayama bus line (中山線) which is served by only five buses per day.
+The Senmaida area lies along the Nakayama bus line (中山線) which is served by buses only every 2-3 hours.
 Get off at Nakayama (中山).
 The bus ride from Tonosho Port takes 20 minutes and costs 300 yen.